CharlesWiltgen/how-to-podcast/editing.md

 **[Audacity](http://www.audacityteam.org/)** (Mac/Win/Linux) is the most popular free choice by a long shot.
 The main problem with it is that it's an old-style "destructive" audio editor, and so teaches habits that users will have to overcome if/when they graduate to a modern, non-destructive audio editor.

-**[Audition](http://www.adobe.com/products/audition.html)** is great.
+**[Adobe Audition](http://www.adobe.com/products/audition.html)** is great.
 It's main drawback is Adobe's rental-only pricing model.
 It's a great deal if you already need Adobe Creative Cloud for other stuff, otherwise $20/month.

-Many people really like **[Reaper](http://www.reaper.fm/)**.
+**[Reaper](http://www.reaper.fm/)** is an inexpensive and well-liked (by Reaper users) choice.
 The discounted license is only $60, but if I believe you may be able to "try" it for free as long as you like.

 **[Presonus Studio One](http://studioone.presonus.com/)** is wonderful.
 There's a free Studio One Prime edition available.